rurban/perl-compiler/ramblings/blogs-optimizing-3.md

     d30_tmp = rnv0 * lnv0;

 Without superfluous PUSH/POP pairs I suspect another 2x times win.
 But this is not implemented yet.
+With typed arrays maybe another 50% win, and we don't need the no autovivification overhead.

-It should look like:
+It should look like *(perlcc /2b)*:

     rnv0 = SvNV(AvARRAY(PL_curpad[6])[0]);
     lnv0 = SvNV(AvARRAY(PL_curpad[6])[1]);